ansible-collections/ibm_zos_core/README.md

 You can use the `-p` option with `anasible-galaxy` to specify the installation path such as `ansible-galaxy collection install ibm.ibm_zos_core -p /home/ansible/collections`.
 For more information on installing collections with Ansible Galaxy, see [Installing collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html#installing-collections-with-ansible-galaxy).

-## Automation Hub and private Galaxy server
+## Private Galaxy server

+Configuring access to a private Galaxy server follows the same instructions that you would configure your client to point to Automation Hub.
+When hosting a private Galaxy server or pointing to Hub, available content is not always consistent with what is avaialable on the community Galaxy server.

-You can use the [ansible-galaxy](https://docs.ansible.com/ansible/latest/cli/ansible-galaxy.html) command with option `install` to install a collection on your system (control node) hosted in Hub or a private Galaxy server.
+You can use the [ansible-galaxy](https://docs.ansible.com/ansible/latest/cli/ansible-galaxy.html) command with option `install` to install a collection on your system (control node) hosted in Automation Hub or a private Galaxy server.

 By default, the `ansible-galaxy` command uses https://galaxy.ansible.com as the Galaxy server when you install a collection.
 The `ansible-galaxy` client can be configured to point to _HUB_ or other servers, such as a privately running Galaxy server, by configuring the server list in the `ansible.cfg` file.

 Ansible searches for `ansible.cfg` in these locations in this order:
 * ANSIBLE_CONFIG (environment variable if set)